 Where does the ZOLI quality come from

 The history of the ZOLI family blends with the history of the Valtrompia region and its gunmaking tradition.
 Records show ZOLI ancestors building locks back in 1490 and complete firearms not long after that.
-Giovanni Zoli signed a flint lock pistol around 1850 and the gun is now treasured in the private family collection.
+Giovanni Zoli signed a flint lock pistol in 1845 and the gun is now treasured in the private family collection.

 Zoli Antonio s.r.l. as it is today was founded immediately after World War II by Antonio Zoli.
 The founder, moved by that restless entrepreneurship typical of the Brescia region, started a business which would have made his own name and company brand famous throughout the world.
 The company started making hammer side by side shotguns (models AVI and Santa Barbara), Anson-type over and under shotguns (models Ariete, Empire and Silver Fox) and Holland & Holland-type side by side shotguns (the prestigious model Vulcano in its three versions – Standard, Record and Record ELM).